-Beyoncé released her autobiographical documentary, Life Is But a Dream, in early 2013, which gave fans a never-before-seen look into her private life with Jay-Z and her newborn daughter.
+Beyoncé released her autobiographical documentary, Life Is But a Dream, in early 2013, which gave fans a never-before-seen look into her private life with Jay-Z and their newborn daughter.

-That summer, Jay-Z releases his album Magna Carter Holy Grail, which features another musical collaboration with his wife, "Part II (On The Run)."
+That summer, Jay-Z released his album Magna Carter Holy Grail, which features another musical collaboration with his wife, "Part II (On The Run)."

-And on December 17, 2013, Beyoncé dropped her self-titled album, which included a musical collaboration with her husband, the hit song "Drunk In Love."
+On December 17, 2013, Beyoncé dropped her self-titled album, which included a musical collaboration with her husband on the hit song "Drunk In Love."
 The talented couple eventually performed the steamy song on the Grammy stage in 2014.